English

 Types of Comparative Balance Sheets

-• Presents data for two periods, typically the current year and the previous year.
+• Single Comparative Balance Sheet: This format presents data for two periods, typically the current year and the previous year, facilitating a straightforward year-over-year comparison.

 Examples